Hawaii Gardening Essentials: Growing a Tropical Paradise in Your Backyard

 Mango

-Mango trees are a staple in Hawaii yards, and for good reason.
+Mango trees are a staple in Hawaii yards for good reason.
 A mature tree can produce hundreds of pounds of fruit each season.
-The most common varieties here are Hayden, Pirie, and Rapoza, but there are dozens to choose from.
+The most common varieties are Hayden, Pirie, and Rapoza, but there are dozens.
 Mangoes need full sun and good drainage.
-Young trees need regular watering, but established trees are surprisingly drought-tolerant.
-The biggest challenge is managing the sheer volume of fruit during peak season, and dealing with mango sap, which can cause a nasty rash in sensitive people.
-Wear good gardening gloves when harvesting, and never stand directly under a ripe mango tree during a windstorm unless you enjoy being pelted with fruit.
+Young trees need regular watering, established trees are surprisingly drought-tolerant.
+Biggest challenge is managing the volume during peak season and dealing with mango sap, which can cause a nasty rash in sensitive people.
+Wear good gardening gloves when harvesting and never stand directly under a ripe mango tree during a windstorm unless you enjoy being pelted with fruit.
+(The boys think this is hilarious.
+I do not.)

 Papaya

-Papayas grow so fast in Hawaii that they feel like cheating.
-You can go from seed to fruit-bearing tree in about nine months.
-The Strawberry papaya and Rainbow papaya are popular varieties here.
-They need full sun, well-draining soil, and consistent water.
-The catch with papayas is that they are susceptible to papaya ringspot virus, and they have relatively short productive lives of about four to five years.
+Papayas grow so fast in Hawaii it feels like cheating.
+Seed to fruit-bearing tree in about nine months.
+Strawberry papaya and Rainbow papaya are popular varieties.
+Full sun, well-draining soil, consistent water.
+The catch: they're susceptible to papaya ringspot virus, and they have relatively short productive lives of about four to five years.
 Most Hawaii gardeners just keep starting new ones.
-They also do not handle wind well, so some kind of wind protection helps if you are in an exposed area.
+They also do not handle wind well.

 Banana

-Bananas are not actually trees but giant herbs, which is a fun fact to share with your kids and absolutely no help when you are trying to manage a banana patch that has decided to take over your yard.
-Apple bananas and Williams bananas are popular in Hawaii.
+Bananas are not actually trees but giant herbs, which is a fun fact to share with your kids and absolutely no help when you're trying to manage a banana patch that has decided to take over your yard.
+Apple bananas and Williams bananas are popular here.
 They need lots of water, lots of sun, and lots of nutrients.
 Feed them regularly with a potassium-rich fertilizer.
 Each pseudostem only fruits once, then it dies back and is replaced by keiki, the baby shoots coming up around the base.
-Cut down the spent stalks after harvesting to keep things tidy and redirect the plant's energy to the next generation.
+Cut down the spent stalks after harvesting to keep things tidy and redirect the plant's energy.

 Avocado

 Avocado trees do well in many parts of Hawaii, especially at slightly higher elevations where they get a bit of a temperature drop.
 The Sharwil variety is the gold standard here and fetches premium prices at farmers markets.
-Avocados need excellent drainage; they absolutely will not tolerate wet feet.
+Avocados need excellent drainage.
+They absolutely will not tolerate wet feet.
 If your soil is heavy or compacted, consider a raised planting mound.
 They can take several years to start bearing fruit, so this is a long game.
-But a mature avocado tree producing Sharwil avocados is basically a money tree.
+A mature Sharwil tree is basically a money tree.

 Starfruit and Lilikoi

 Starfruit trees are beautiful and productive, thriving in lower elevations with full sun.
 The fruit is refreshing and unique, and a single tree produces more than any family can eat.
-Lilikoi, or passion fruit, is one of Hawaii's great pleasures.
-The vines grow aggressively and need a strong fence or trellis to climb.
-Purple lilikoi is the sweeter variety, while the yellow type is more tart and commonly used for juice.
-Both spread readily, and you will often see them growing wild along roadsides.
-Start with a plant from a nursery for faster fruiting, or grow from seed if you are patient.
+Lilikoi (passion fruit) is one of Hawaii's great pleasures.
+The vines grow aggressively and need a strong fence or trellis.
+Purple lilikoi is the sweeter variety.
+Yellow is more tart and commonly used for juice.
+Both spread readily, and you'll often see them growing wild along roadsides.
+Start with a plant from a nursery for faster fruiting, or grow from seed if you're patient.

 Herb Gardens in Hawaii

-Basil thrives here like nowhere I have ever lived.
-Thai basil, sweet basil, holy basil, they all go wild.
-You will have more basil than you know what to do with, which is a wonderful problem.
+Basil thrives here like nowhere I've ever lived.
+Thai basil, sweet basil, holy basil - they all go wild.
+You'll have more basil than you know what to do with.
 Mint also grows aggressively.
 Plant it in a container unless you want it taking over everything.
-Lemongrass is practically a weed here; stick a stalk from the grocery store in the ground and stand back.
+Lemongrass is practically a weed here.
+Stick a stalk from the grocery store in the ground and stand back.
 Green onions, cilantro (in cooler months or at elevation), and chives all do well.

 What struggles: rosemary and thyme can be difficult in humid, low-elevation areas.
-They are Mediterranean herbs that prefer dry conditions, and Hawaii's humidity can cause fungal issues.
-If you are determined to grow them, try raised beds with very fast-draining soil and make sure they get full sun with good air circulation.
+Mediterranean herbs that prefer dry conditions - Hawaii's humidity causes fungal issues.
+If you're determined, raised beds with very fast-draining soil and full sun with good air circulation.
 At higher elevations, they do much better.
 Sage and oregano face similar challenges but can work in drier leeward locations.

 Dealing with Hawaii-Specific Pests

 Hawaii has some unique pest challenges that mainlanders never have to think about.
-Here are the big three and how to manage them.
+The big three.

 Coqui Frogs

-If you live on the Big Island, you know about coqui frogs.
-These tiny tree frogs produce an incredibly loud mating call at night that can reach nearly ninety decibels.
-While they are not directly harmful to your garden plants, they do disrupt sleep and can decrease property values.
+If you live on the Big Island or are visiting frequently, you know about coqui frogs.
+Tiny tree frogs that produce an incredibly loud mating call at night - nearly ninety decibels.
+Not directly harmful to garden plants but they wreck sleep and can lower property values.
 Citric acid spray is the most common treatment.
 Some gardeners have had success with hot water treatments on infested plants.
-The real key is vigilance: check any new plants you bring home, especially if they come from the east side of the island, and inspect soil and leaf litter regularly.
+The real key is vigilance.
+Check any new plants you bring home, especially from the east side of the Big Island, and inspect soil and leaf litter regularly.

 Slugs and Snails

 Slugs are a serious problem in Hawaii gardens, especially in wet areas.
 They devour seedlings overnight and can strip a garden bed in days.
-Iron phosphate-based slug bait is safe to use around kids and pets and is effective.
-Beer traps work too, though you will go through a lot of beer.
-Copper tape around raised beds helps, and hand-picking at night with a flashlight, while not glamorous, is surprisingly effective.
-This is another area where raised garden beds can really help, as they create a physical barrier that makes it harder for slugs to reach your plants.
+Iron phosphate-based slug bait is safe to use around kids and pets and effective.
+Beer traps work too, though you'll go through a lot of beer.
+Copper tape around raised beds helps.
+Hand-picking at night with a flashlight, while not glamorous, is surprisingly effective.
+Raised garden beds create a physical barrier that makes it harder for slugs to reach your plants.

 Little Fire Ants

 Little fire ants are an invasive species that have become a major problem, particularly on the Big Island.
-Their sting is painful and can cause welts, and they can blind pets over time by stinging their eyes.
-In the garden, they tend to farm aphids and scale insects, protecting these pests from natural predators and making infestations worse.
+The sting is painful and can cause welts.
+They can blind pets over time by stinging their eyes.
+In the garden, they farm aphids and scale insects, protecting these pests from natural predators and making infestations worse.
 Test for them by placing a peanut butter-smeared chopstick in your garden for thirty minutes.
 If you see tiny orange ants swarming it, you have them.
 Treatment involves a combination of bait stations and direct nest treatment.
 The Hawaii Department of Agriculture has excellent resources for management plans.

 For general pest management, I keep a bottle of Natria organic neem oil spray on hand at all times.
-It handles aphids, whiteflies, mealybugs, and fungal issues without harsh chemicals, which matters a lot when you have kids running around the garden barefoot.
+Handles aphids, whiteflies, mealybugs, and fungal issues without harsh chemicals, which matters a lot when you have kids running around the garden barefoot.

 Soil Amendments for Volcanic Soil

-If you are gardening in volcanic soil, you already know it is a unique beast.
+If you're gardening in volcanic soil, you already know it's a unique beast.
 Fresh lava rock is essentially sterile.
 Older volcanic soil can be incredibly fertile but often has unusual mineral profiles and can be quite acidic.
 The red dirt common in many parts of Hawaii is high in iron and aluminum oxides, holds moisture poorly, and can be compacted and sticky when wet.

 The single most important thing you can do for volcanic soil is add organic matter.
 Lots of it.
-Compost, aged manure, mulch, coir, whatever you can get your hands on.
-This improves drainage in heavy soils, improves water retention in porous soils, and provides the biological activity that turns dirt into living soil.
+Compost, aged manure, mulch, coir - whatever you can get your hands on.
+Improves drainage in heavy soils, improves water retention in porous soils, and provides the biological activity that turns dirt into living soil.

 Sulfur levels in volcanic soil can be high, which can tie up nutrients and create deficiencies even when the minerals are technically present.
 A soil test is absolutely worth the small investment.
 The University of Hawaii College of Tropical Agriculture has an affordable soil testing program.
 Test first, then amend based on what your soil actually needs rather than guessing.

-Many Hawaii gardeners add coral calcium or dolomite lime to raise pH if their soil is too acidic.
+Many Hawaii gardeners add coral calcium or dolomite lime to raise pH if the soil is too acidic.
 Greensand provides potassium and trace minerals.
 Bone meal adds phosphorus.
-But again, test first.
-Adding amendments your soil does not need wastes money and can create new problems.
+Test first.
+Adding amendments your soil doesn't need wastes money and can create new problems.

 Composting in the Tropics

 Composting in Hawaii is like composting on fast-forward.
 The heat and humidity that can make some aspects of gardening challenging are a composting dream.
-Material breaks down incredibly fast here compared to cooler climates.
-What takes six months on the mainland can happen in six to eight weeks in Hawaii.
+Material breaks down incredibly fast compared to cooler climates.
+What takes six months on the mainland can happen in six to eight weeks here.

 A good outdoor compost tumbler makes the process even faster by improving aeration and making it easy to turn your compost regularly.
 The dual-chamber design is ideal because you can have one side actively composting while the other side cures.

-The basics still apply: balance your greens and browns, keep things moist but not soggy, and turn regularly.
+The basics still apply.
+Balance your greens and browns, keep things moist but not soggy, turn regularly.
 In Hawaii, your green material will include things like coconut husks, palm fronds (chop them small), banana stalks, and whatever excess produce your garden is pumping out.
-Coffee grounds are everywhere here if you live near coffee farms, and they make an excellent addition to compost.
+Coffee grounds are everywhere here if you live near coffee farms - excellent addition to compost.

-A few Hawaii-specific composting tips: avoid adding any meat, dairy, or cooked food, as the warmth will attract rats, mongooses, and roaches faster than you can blink.
-Keep your compost bin away from the house for the same reason.
-If you are in a rainy area, consider a covered bin or tumbler to prevent your compost from becoming waterlogged.
+A few Hawaii-specific composting tips: avoid adding meat, dairy, or cooked food.
+The warmth will attract rats, mongooses, and roaches faster than you can blink.
+(The mongoose at Manoa Falls look at you like they pay rent there - imagine them in your compost bin.)
+Keep your compost away from the house.
+If you're in a rainy area, consider a covered bin or tumbler to prevent waterlogging.
 And if you notice a strong ammonia smell, you have too many greens.
 Add more brown material like dried leaves or cardboard to rebalance.

 Raised Bed Gardening in Hawaii

-Raised beds have become my preferred way to grow vegetables and herbs in Hawaii, and I am not alone.
-There are several reasons they work so well here.
+Raised beds have become my preferred way to grow vegetables and herbs in Hawaii and I am not alone.
+Several reasons they work so well.

-First, you control the soil.
+One, you control the soil.
 Instead of fighting with rocky volcanic ground or heavy clay, you fill your beds with the perfect growing mix.
-Second, drainage is built in, which is critical in high-rainfall areas where root rot is a constant threat.
-Third, raised beds warm up faster in the morning, which promotes root growth.
-Fourth, they create a physical barrier against slugs and some ground-dwelling pests.
+Two, drainage is built in, which is critical in high-rainfall areas where root rot is a constant threat.
+Three, raised beds warm up faster in the morning, which promotes root growth.
+Four, they create a physical barrier against slugs and some ground-dwelling pests.

 I use galvanized steel raised beds because they hold up well in Hawaii's salt air and humidity.
 Wood beds can work but tend to rot faster here than on the mainland, even cedar.
 If you do go with wood, avoid pressure-treated lumber near food plants.
 For a great starter setup, a galvanized metal raised garden bed in a six-by-three-foot size gives you plenty of growing space without being too large to manage.

-For the growing medium, I use a mix of about forty percent quality compost, thirty percent topsoil, and thirty percent perlite or cinder for drainage.
+For the growing medium, I use a mix of about 40% quality compost, 30% topsoil, and 30% perlite or cinder for drainage.
 If you can get macadamia nut husk compost locally, it is fantastic.
 Top-dress with mulch to conserve moisture and regulate soil temperature.

-A garden kneeler and seat is worth every penny when you are spending hours tending raised beds.
+A garden kneeler and seat is worth every penny when you're spending hours tending raised beds.
 Your knees will thank you, especially as the beds need regular attention during peak growing season.

 Water-Wise Gardening